2018 ReDesignEd Educators Forum

 The future is here.

-In a wake of rapid and vast global / national change and upheavals in current world economies and power flux, the role of designer, creativity and design responsibility is constantly challenged to be re-envisioned and restructured.
+In the wake of rapid and vast global / national change and upheavals in current world economies and power flux, the role of designer, creativity and design responsibility is constantly challenged to be re-envisioned and restructured.

 A new, ever-evolving and aligned modernism is required for the requisite integration of technology and critical influences essential for the improvement of life and living conditions.